Director of Finance

 8. Communicate both verbally and in writing to provide clear direction to staff.

 9. Comply with attendance rules and be available to work on a regular basis.

 10. Perform any other job related duties as assigned.

-At least three years' experience as a Director of Finance in the industry.
+At least three years' experience as a Director of Finance in a full service hotel.